LucaiB/CS4501_Final/README.md

 ## Step-by-Step Instructions

-### CloudShell - Deploying setupEnvironment bash script and CloudFormation stacks.
+### Deploying environment setup bash script and CloudFormation stacks.

 - Open CloudShell within your AWS account.
 - Run the following command to clone this Git repository to access the required files for this project: